Quick answer

 Flame Sword, Crystal Claw, Sand Spear

-These are the redraw answers for players who want stable early momentum more than list-war perfection.
+These are the redraw answers for players who want stable early momentum more than a better-looking rank.
 They make the account playable fast and avoid endless fishing for one exact screenshot.

 When to Stop Rolling